facebookresearch/home-robot/README.md

     export HOME_ROBOT_ROOT=$(pwd)/home-robot
     ```

-1. Install the core [home_robot](src/home_robot) python package.
+1. Install the core [home_robot](src/home_robot) python package on your Hello Robot and local GPU Server.
 Main aspects reproduced here for convenience:

     For installing on server-side:
     ```sh